MrUltimateSpiderManMODDER/usm_debug_menu_beta_version/README.md

 ### District variants

-Allows to switch between variants of given regions
+Allows to switch between variants of given regions.

 ### Entity variants

-There are list of entity variants menu
+There are list of entity variants menu.

 ### Missions

-You can replay all missions of this game and a few emergencies
+You can replay all missions of this game and a few emergencies.

 ### Level Select